How to Perform Windows Recovery to a Previous Date: A Complete Guide

 Choose a restore point and follow the on-screen prompts.
 After the process finishes, restart your computer.
 Your system should now be back to the state it was in before the problem occurred.

-1. Use Backup and Restore (Windows 7)
+Method 3: Use Backup and Restore (Windows 7) - The System Image Method

-Windows 10 and 11 still include the classic Backup and Restore (Windows 7) tool.
-You can find it under Control Panel > Backup and Restore (Windows 7).
+You can find it under Control Panel > System and Security > Backup and Restore (Windows 7).

 Backup and Restore (Windows 7)